By Shivi Khare & Satyam Kumar

-The solid room where the storage was found was broken in and the substance thereof were taken by scoundrels.
-On ninth January 1989 a FIR for the equivalent was documented.
-It was expressed in the FIR that all other 43 storage spaces in the solid room were likewise broken in and substance thereof taken.
+The solid room where the storage was found was broken in and the substance thereof was taken by scoundrels.
+On ninth January 1989, an FIR for the equivalent was documented.
+It was expressed in the FIR that all other 43 storage spaces in the solid room were likewise broken in and the substance is thereof taken.

 On twentieth February 1989, a portrayal with this impact was additionally made to the Ministry of Finance, Government of India, and the Senior Superintendent of Police, Amritsar.

 On 21st July 1989, the police had made a report about the deficient solid room and the storage spaces in that.

 - Whether the plaintiffs have suffered loss due to misconduct and negligence by the defendant?

 - If issue No. 1 is proved, whether the plaintiffs are entitled to recover any amount.
 If so, to what amount?

 - Whether the defendant-Bank has no contractual liability to make good loss incurred by the plaintiffs?